-6.1.3.1 FIA_AFL.1 Authentication Failure Management (Refinement)<M>
+6.1.3.1 FIA_AFL.1 Authentication Failure Management (Refinement)

-FIA_AFL.1.1 The TSF shall detect when an Administrator configurable positive integer within 3 to 5 unsuccessful authentication attempts occur related to Administrators attempting to authenticate remotely.
+FIA_AFL.1.1 The TSF shall detect when an Administrator configurable positive integer within 3 to 5 unsuccessful authentication attempts occur related to Administrators attempting to authenticate remotely using a password.

-FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met, the TSF shall prevent the offending remote Administrator from successfully authenticating until unlock is taken by a local Administrator; prevent the offending remote Administrator from successfully authenticating until an Administrator defined time period has elapsed.
+FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met, the TSF shall prevent the offending Administrator from successfully establishing a remote session using any authentication method that involves a password until action to unlock is taken by an Administrator; prevent the offending Administrator from successfully establishing a remote session using any authentication method that involves a password until an Administrator defined time period has elapsed.

-6.1.3.2 FIA_PMG_EXT.1 Password Management<M>
+6.1.3.2 FIA_PMG_EXT.1 Password Management